 Did bleeding radiators have no impact?

-Even if you bleed your radiators every few months, you still might find that you have cold spots and other issues.
+Even if you bleed a radiator every few months, you still might find that you have cold spots and other issues.
 This likely means you have a more serious issue that requires attention.

 You’ll need to look for leaks around your home, boiler and underneath radiators.
 Typically leaks result in damp patches or puddles and maybe even rust.
 You may be able to fix any leaks yourself or need to hire a plumber.